Prepare your financial reports

 Comply with the Standing Directions

-Use the Standing Directions of the Minister for Finance to find out more about how to disclose financial transactions.
+Use the Standing Directions 2018 under the Financial Management Act 1994 to find out more about how to disclose financial transactions.
 Government departments and agencies must comply with the directions.

 Budgeting, reporting and planning frameworks